HeidiSQL/HeidiSQL/out/readme.txt

 - browse and edit table-data using a comfortable grid
 - batch-insert ascii or binary files into tables
 - write queries with syntax-highlighting
 - monitor and kill client-processes
+- connect to servers via commandline
 - and much more :)